 With grants from WREN and National Lottery, children are able to have fun at Locke Park’s £250,000 railway themed play area, opened by FoLP in 2008.

 “The play area for kids is great and the café is a fantastic bonus as you can sit and chill on the benches whilst the kids play.”
-TripAdvisor July 2013
+Comment on TripAdvisor.

-Funds raised by FoLP with development money from Barnsley council, enabled FoLP to open up Locke Park Tower in 2013.
-It was last open in the 1980s.
+Funds raised by FoLP with development money from Barnsley council, enabled FoLP to open Locke Park Tower in 2013, following repairs to make it safe.

-FoLP open Locke Park Tower to visit on the first Sunday afternoon of each month.
+FoLP have opened Locke Park Tower to visit on the first Sunday afternoon of each month from October 2013.

 Locke Park parkrun and junior parkrun